NASA unveils new spacesuit tailored for moon return

 The program, named for Apollo’s twin sister from Greek mythology, is aimed ultimately at establishing a sustainable lunar base as a stepping stone to future human exploration of Mars.

-NASA chief Bill Nelson said the new spacesuits “will open opportunities for more people to explore and conduct science on the moon then ever before”.
+NASA chief Bill Nelson said the spacesuits would “open opportunities for more people to explore and conduct science on the moon then ever before”.

 All 12 NASA astronauts who landed on the moon during a total of six Apollo missions from 1969 to 1972 were white men.